KaleabTessera/personal-site-v2/src/data/about.md

 ### Intro

 Hi, I am Kale-ab, a computer scientist working as a Machine Learning Engineer by day and a Machine Learning Researcher by night.
-My professional interests are using my toolbox of programming, machine learning, statistics and probability to solve really difficult problems.
+My professional interests are using my toolbox of programming, machine learning, statistics and probability to solve challenging problems.
 These problems can be theoretical or practical in nature.
 <br/> <br/>

 ### Background